U.S. business chamber calls on Vietnam to ease quarantine, free up vaccines - Up News Info

 But a new outbreak that has infected 2,254 people since late April has prompted calls for Vietnam’s government to accelerate its vaccination program.

-Vietnam has placed orders for more vaccines from several suppliers and received around 2.5 mln doses via the COVAX sharing scheme but does not expect to receive more doses until the end of this year.
+Vietnam has placed orders for more vaccines from several suppliers and received around 2.5 mln doses via the COVAX sharing scheme.
+Officials have said they expect to receive more vaccines by the end of the year, but not enough to achieve community immunity.

-AmCham’s Sitkoff told Reuters that many of the chamber’s members were willing to pay to get their workforce vaccinated, and that there were ongoing discussions with the Vietnamese government about how to do so.
+Sitkoff told Reuters that many of AmCham Hanoi’s members were willing to pay to get their workforce vaccinated, and that there were ongoing discussions with the Vietnamese government about how to do so.

 “A greater sense of urgency is needed for authorities to formulate a program and timeline for this to happen,” he said.